microsoft/live-share/welcome/welcome-owner.md

-# Welcome to the Project Cascade Private Preview!
+# Welcome to the Visual Studio Real-Time Collaboration Private Preview!

 If you're here, you've probably been **accepted into the private preview**!
 If not, see how to **[join an existing collaboration session](welcome-joiner.md)** with **no registration required** or **[register now](http://aka.ms/project-cascade/register) so you can share**!

 Team collaboration should be so quick and natural, that it becomes harder not to do it!
-For this reason, Project Cascade makes it simple to get started, so that you can seamlessly begin sharing your work and ideas.
+For this reason, Visual Studio Real-Time Collaboration makes it simple to get started, so that you can seamlessly begin sharing your work and ideas.

 Just follow these steps to start sharing:

-### 1. Download and install Project Cascade for your tool
+### 1. Download and install Visual Studio Real-Time Collaboration for your tool
-While ultimately an extension, follow these directions for installing Project Cascade for supported tools during the experimental private preview.
+While ultimately an extension, follow these directions for installing Visual Studio Real-Time Collaboration for supported tools during the experimental private preview.

 <table style="width: 100%; border-style: none;">
 <tr>